juliendy/juliendy/README.md

    + Testing-Framework repo: Working with TypeScript, Jest and Playwright.
 Feedback welcome!
    + The Frontend Career Path ([curriculum](https://scrimba.com/learn/frontend)) at Scrimba + [JavaScriptmas 2022](https://scrimba.com/learn/javascriptmas)
    + Svelte project: SvelteKit was announced and I decided to start learning it.
 Project is currently a work in progress.
-- Forever learning TypeScript and JavaScript.
+- Learning TypeScript and Svelte.
 - Hobbies: programming 👾, reading 📚, hiking 🥾, mushroom picking 🍄 and bird watching 🦜.
 - Passions and goals with everything I do is to create beautiful and clean user interfaces.<br/>
 ### Languages and Tools: